-Eating healthy at work isn’t hard to do—it just takes a little preparation, planning, and a determination to do it.
+Eating healthy while working isn’t hard to do, it just takes a little preparation, planning and determination.
 Sounds pretty simple, right?
-Hey, I know it isn’t all that easy, which is why I’ve got some great wholesome snacks for work, as well as tips on how to be healthy while working.
+Hey, I know it isn’t all that easy, which is why I’ve got some great healthy snacks for work, as well as tips on how to be healthy while working.

 Table of Contents

-Tips For a Healthy Work Day
+Tips For a Healthy Workday

 When you make dinner, make enough to have leftovers for lunch.
 It’s really that simple.
 Maybe that means doubling, tripling, or even quadrupling a recipe so you have enough for tomorrow’s lunch.
 Try roasting large pans of vegetables or making salad jars out of the leftovers.

 To avoid eating a big lunch that might lead to the afternoon sleep-ys, try eating half of your leftovers for lunch, then half in the middle of the afternoon (if you get hungry again).
-This spaces out the meal, breaks up the afternoon, and may even help break the 3pm coffee fix!
+This spaces out the meal, breaks up the afternoon and may even help break the 3 pm coffee fix!

 Beginning your day with breakfast is a smart idea for several reasons.
 If you let yourself get too hungry by skipping your morning meal, it’s harder to resist junk food when your stomach starts to rumble.
 Or worse, when you get hangry.

-A nourishing breakfast sets your day up for success, so that you can do your job to the best of your ability.
+A nourishing breakfast sets your day up for success so that you can do your job to the best of your ability.

-Hydration is vital
+Hydration is Key

 Drink plenty of water during the day.
 Keep a glass or bottle of water next to your workspace.
 If you aren’t a fan of plain water, spice it up by making fruit-infused water with fruit, herbs and veggies.
 Or drink sparkling mineral water.
 (No diet soda, if you can help it!)
 Set a timer on your phone or try to sip water a few times an hour.